A Poincar\'e-Birkhoff Theorem for Asymptotically Unitary Hamiltonian Diffeomorphisms: Preliminaries

 A path $M\in\operatorname{SP}(2n)$ can be extended periodically to a path defined on the whole $\bR$ by setting

-For $k\in\bZ$, we define the $k$-th iterate $M^{\times k}\in\operatorname{SP}(2n)$ of the path $M$ by extending it periodically and then setting $M^{\times k}(t)=M(kt)$ for $t\in[0,1]$.
+For $k\in\bZ$, we define the $k$-fold iterate $M^{\times k}\in\operatorname{SP}(2n)$ of the path $M$ by extending it periodically and then setting $M^{\times k}(t)=M(kt)$ for $t\in[0,1]$.
+Notice that by construction $M^{\times k}(1)=M(1)^k$.
 We are interested in the Conley-Zehnder index of the iterated path, because we will need to understand the index of iterated fixed points.
 It is easy to see \cite[Section 1.4.1]{Abbondandolo2001_MorseHamilt} that

 grows at most linearly as $k\to\infty$.
 Define the \emph{mean Conley-Zehnder index} of the path $M$ to be the rate of growth of its index under iteration:

 We have the following useful bound on the Conley-Zehnder index of an iterated path in terms of the mean index \cite[Theorem 1.4.3]{Abbondandolo2001_MorseHamilt}: